schemedoc/api.scheme.org/README.md

 ## Status

-- This is currently all work in practice and of no immediate use.
+- This is currently all work in progress and of no immediate use.

 - The implementation currently implements the API server in Guile Scheme; the server-side code is highly dependendent from Guile Scheme.

 - The implementation currently implements limited features for an API middleware in Guile Scheme and in Gauche Scheme.
-  The invocation of an API middleware instance is currently is just a stub for Guile Scheme and is not yet implemented for Gauche Scheme.
+  The invocation of an API middleware instance is currently just a stub for Guile Scheme and is not yet implemented for Gauche Scheme.

 # Implementation